Last update - May 16th 2014

 From the Potassium content in bacon list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Potassium.
-Each bacon item can be scaled by different amounts to adjust the amounts of Potassium so that it is not just, for example, the values in 100g of Pork, cured, bacon, cooked, broiled, pan-fried or roasted, reduced sodium.
+Each bacon item can be scaled by different amounts to adjust the amounts of Potassium so that it is not just, for example, the values in 100g of Pork, cured, bacon, cooked, broiled, pan-fried or roasted.
 The item can be scaled by quantites in g, oz or typical serving sizes.

 We have also sorted our complete nutrition and vitamin database of over 7000 foods, based on the amount of Potassium.
 Again you can find a full nutrition breakdown for all foods containing potassium which can be scaled for different servings and quantities, from the complete list of potassium rich foods.

 Related Calories and Nutrition Facts in baconcalories in bacon, bacon nutrition facts, vitamin a in bacon, vitamin c in bacon, vitamin d in bacon, magnesium in bacon, iron in bacon, fiber in bacon, protein in bacon, calcium in bacon, sodium in bacon, saturated fat in bacon, fat in bacon, carbs in bacon, zinc in bacon, cholesterol in bacon, vitamin k in bacon, sugar in bacon, vitamin b12 in bacon, vitamin b6 in bacon, folic acid in bacon, riboflavin in bacon, phosphorus in bacon, niacin in bacon, thiamine in bacon,